Manju-Saini/City-Bike-Data-Analysis-Visualization-Project/readme_template.md

-# Trend of number of Rides
+# Trend of number of Rides for New York
 ## by Manju Saini

 ## Dataset

 > The dataset was choosen from list of Udacity provided datasets.
-The data for each month of 2014 was downloaded from https://www.citibikenyc.com/system-data and than merged into one dataframe, the resulting dataframe was too big for processing, so a random sample of 10000 records was selected and analysis was performed on this small dataset.
+The data for each month of 2014 for New York was downloaded from https://www.citibikenyc.com/system-data and than merged into one dataframe, the resulting dataframe was too big for processing, so a random sample of 10000 records was selected and analysis was performed on this small dataset.

 > Data cleanup involved following steps :